Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

 \begin{proposition} There is a 2-chain of symplectic-tropical curves inside the edge neighborhood $\fN$, such that the associated symplectic curves belong to the classes $H_1$ and $H_2$, and have total intersection number one, i.e., equal to their topological intersection. \end{proposition}

-\begin{proof} For that, we need to revisit the specific combinatorics in this situation.
-In this case, the associated Markov type equation of interest is $1 + q^2 + 2r^2 = 4qr.$ From Equation \eqref{eq:lm}, we see that the determinant between the associated vectors $v = (-r,m)$ and $w = (q, -l)$ is $v \wedge w = 2$.
+\begin{proof} We need to revisit the specific combinatorics in this situation.
+The associated Markov type equation of interest is $1 + q^2 + 2r^2 = 4qr.$ From Equation \eqref{eq:lm}, we see that the determinant between the associated vectors $v = (-r,m)$ and $w = (q, -l)$ is $v \wedge w = 2$.
 It follows from the corresponding Vieta jumping (Proposition \ref{prop:arithmetic}) that $q = 2a + 1$ and $r = 2b +1$ are odd.
 Hence, we can rewrite the balancing condition as:

 where $u = av + bw + (0,1)$.
 We readily see that $w \wedge u = u \wedge v = 1$.
 In consequence, we are allowed to use the vectors $\pm u$, with each of the vectors $v$ and $w$ as in Proposition \ref{prp:Esc_Cap}.
 Finally, we look at